 Create a locator link for the triggered unit (in parentheses indicate its lifespan in minutes, T and G parameters to show tracks and geofences).

-The smallest of the geofences which the unit visited at the moment of notification.
+The smallest of the geofences where the unit was located when the notification was triggered.

-Speed registered at the moment when notification triggered (is not applicable to fuel fillings or thefts).
+Speed registered when notification was triggered (is not applicable to fuel fillings or thefts).

-Date and time of the triggered message, or the last message with the position (for cases case the triggered message has no information about the position).
+Date and time of the triggered message, or the last message with the position (in case the triggered message has no information about the position).

 Date and time of the message that triggered.

-Driver's name (can be displayed only if the driver belongs to the same resource as the notification).
+The name of the driver assigned to the unit when the notification was triggered.
+It is displayed only if the driver belongs to the same resource as the notification.

-Trailer's name (can be displayed only if the trailer belongs to the same resource as the notification).
+The name of the trailer assigned to the unit when the notification was triggered.
+It is displayed only if the trailer belongs to the same resource as the notification.

 Unit sensors and their values (indicate a sensor mask in parentheses).